Probably Approximately Correct Nonlinear Model Predictive Control (PAC-NMPC): Introduction

 In this paper, we present a sampling-based SNMPC algorithm capable of controlling stochastic dynamical systems without applying limiting assumptions to the structure of the stochastic dynamics or underlying uncertainty distributions.
 In addition, our approach leverages recently derived sample complexity bounds \cite{kobilarov2015sample} to provide a probabilistic guarantee on system performance.
-More specifically, our algorithm builds on Probably Approximately Correct Robust Policy Search (PROPS) \cite{sheckells2020probably} to directly optimize an upper confidence bound on the expected cost and the probability of constraint violation for a receding-horizon feedback policy.
+Our algorithm builds on Probably Approximately Correct Robust Policy Search (PROPS) \cite{sheckells2020probably} to directly optimize an upper confidence bound on the expected cost and the probability of constraint violation for a receding-horizon feedback policy.
 Not only does this approach encourage robust policy generation, but the minimized bounds themselves provide a statistical guarantee for each planning interval.
 To achieve real-time performance, we use a graphics processing unit (GPU) to parallelize our algorithm.
-We then evaluate our approach in simulation on a 24-inch wingspan fixed-wing UAV and in hardware using a 1/10\textsuperscript{th} scale rally car.
+We then evaluate our approach in simulation and on hardware using a 1/10\textsuperscript{th} scale rally car and a 24-inch wingspan fixed-wing UAV.

 Our contributions are: